speakeasy-api/openapi-directory/SDKs/amazonaws.com/route53resolver/2018-04-01/go/README.md

 * `GetFirewallRuleGroup` - Retrieves the specified firewall rule group.
 * `GetFirewallRuleGroupAssociation` - Retrieves a firewall rule group association, which enables DNS filtering for a VPC with one rule group.
 A VPC can have more than one firewall rule group association, and a rule group can be associated with more than one VPC.
 * `GetFirewallRuleGroupPolicy` - Returns the Identity and Access Management (Amazon Web Services IAM) policy for sharing the specified rule group.
 You can use the policy to share the rule group using Resource Access Manager (RAM).
+* `GetResolverConfig` - Retrieves the behavior configuration of Route 53 Resolver behavior for a single VPC from Amazon Virtual Private Cloud.
 * `GetResolverDnssecConfig` - Gets DNSSEC validation information for a specified resource.
 * `GetResolverEndpoint` - Gets information about a specified Resolver endpoint, such as whether it's an inbound or an outbound Resolver endpoint, and the current status of the endpoint.
 * `GetResolverQueryLogConfig` - Gets information about a specified Resolver query logging configuration, such as the number of VPCs that the configuration is logging queries for and the location that logs are sent to.